eni6ma/eni6ma.github.io/bitcoin.md

 Traditional cryptography hides secrets **inside machines**; ENI6MA pushes them back into the **operator**.

 During enrollment the user memorises a *holographic morphism* linking colours, bearings, gestures or tones to abstract glyphs.
 Each login projects a different slice of the manifold, so observable keystrokes never expose a frequency profile.
-The proof literally lives **“in the mind,”** creating what the deck calls the world’s first **ZKPP — Zero-Knowledge Password Proof**.
+The proof literally lives **“in the mind,”** creating what the Rosario and Wang state to be the world’s first **ZKPP — Zero-Knowledge Password Proof**.

 > **Perception → Cognition → Action → Verification**
 > Human memory becomes an entropy reservoir that silicon alone cannot sample.